lilsickdude/Steam-Idle-Games/README.md

 # F.A.Q

 Q: Is IdleMaster required?
-A: Yes, at the moment.
+A: Yes, for the moment.

 Q: Where can i find an ID Game?
 A: Go to the store of the game that you want to idle and copy the number in the URL, for example [i will use this](https://store.steampowered.com/app/822710/Clash_Mutants_Vs_Pirates/)